zweiss/ShinyHastings/README.md

 Before starting a process, the user may choose a proposal type as well as the tuning parameters specific to it.
 S/He may also adjust sampling duration in terms of chain and iteration number and burn-in size as well as the target distribution to approximate.

 More detailed information may be found in the article on this site.

+In order to run the app, please download the code or type the following to your R console:

+  tests